nicolocarpignoli/moovbittag-arduino/README.md

 ## Overview

 This sketch is the source code running on the MOOVBIT TAG device in the MOOVBIT project.
 The MOOVBIT project it's a IoT architecture for monitoring athletes in sports.
 The two sketches (one for collecting sensors data and exposing them, the other for TDD tests) are a minor part of the software of the architecture; I also freely released on other repo's on GitHub tests about iot procotols and a library for Blueetoth Low Energy communication.
-In Security-Fix branch there is an implementation of a simple authentication schema (called HSEC), using "Siphash", a HMAC-like library.
-This allows MOOVBIT TAG device exchange data only with authorized readers /writers .
+In Security-Fix branch you can find an implementation of a simple authentication schema (called HSEC)using "Siphash", a HMAC-like library.
+This allows MOOVBIT TAG device exchange data only with authorized readers/writers .